 Manufacturing Operations Management Software (MOM) Information

 Production management software provides real-time information about jobs and orders, labor and materials, machine status, and product shipments.
-Performance analysis software displays metrics at the machine, line, plant and enterprise level for situational or historical analysis.
+Performance analysis software displays metrics at the machine, line, plant, and enterprise levels for situational or historical analysis.
 Quality and compliance software is used to promote compliance with standards and specifications for operational processes and procedures.
 HMI software is a form of manufacturing operations management (MOM) software that enables operators to manage industrial and process control machinery using a computer-based interface.
 Production management software and performance analysis software are important types of manufacturing operations management (MOM) software.
 Both can be integrated with enterprise resource planning (ERP), supply chain, and inventory management systems.
-Production management software is used to manage equipment, lots, and containers; prioritize the order in which materials are used; and monitor batch execution procedures.
+Production management software is used to manage equipment, lots, and containers; prioritizes the order in which materials are used; and monitors batch execution procedures.
 Using detailed material and equipment tracking information, production managers can optimize order fulfillment.
 Performance analysis software is another important type of manufacturing operations management (MOM) software.
 Portal-style products are designed to reduce total cost of ownership (TCO) and improve productivity.
 Features like personalization enable this type of MOM software to provide different reports to managers and operators.